jchip/filter-scan-dir/README.md

 | `extras.ext`      | extension of the file including `.`, ie: `.js` |
 | `extras.noExt`    | file name without the extension                |
 | `extras.fullFile` | `Path.join(rootDir, path, file)`               |

+should return filter result:

+- `false` - skip the file or directory
+- _string_ - name of the group to add the file or directory
+- _object_ - `{ group, skip, stop }` where:
+  - `group` - name of the group to add the file or directory
+  - `skip` - if `true` then skip the file or directory
+  - `stop` - stop the scanning

 ## grouping